-The challenges and benefits associated with remote work may also differ between age groups, as another survey from MetLife found that the remote work experience for Gen Z and millennial employees differed from that of baby boomer workers.
+The challenges and benefits associated with remote work may also depend on age group.
+Another survey, from MetLife, found that the remote work experience for Gen Z and millennial employees was different from baby boomers.

 Concerns about work in a post-pandemic era

-For instance, men showed greater concern over requirements to adhere to health and safety measures as well as possible COVID-19 exposure or infection.
-Women worried more about less flexibility and work-life balance as well as the return of office politics and distractions.
+For instance, men showed greater concern over having to adhere to health and safety measures, as well as possibly being exposed to COVID-19.
+Women worried more about less flexibility and work-life balance and also the return of office politics and distractions.

 As a result, many respondents prioritized remote-work options moving forward.

-In fact, 60% of women and 52% of men stated they would leave their job if they couldn't continue to work remotely in their current position.
-This lines up with findings from a different FlexJobs survey showing that 58% of remote workers would "absolutely" look for a new job if their current position didn't offer a telecommute option after the pandemic.
+In fact, 60% of women and 52% of men said they would leave their job if they couldn't continue to work remotely in their current position.
+This lines up with findings from a different FlexJobs survey.
+It showed that 58% of remote workers would "absolutely" look for a new job if their current position didn't offer a telecommute option after the pandemic.

-Furthermore, 69% of men and 80% of women ranked the ability to work remotely as an important consideration when assessing a new job opportunity.
+In fact, 69% of men and 80% of women ranked the ability to work remotely as important when considering a new job opportunity.